the-teachingRSE-project/competencies/competencies.md

 Their choices might determine whether the respective research is reproducible or not, whether the results can be re-used, whether future research can build on existing tools or has to start from scratch.
-Builders of larger research-infrastructure projects determine to some extent the possibilities and limitations of future research and therefore need to be able to make a value based judgement on topics such as Open Science, path dependence and vendor lock-in.
+Builders of larger research-infrastructure projects determine to some extent the possibilities and limitations of future research and therefore need to be able to make value-based judgement on topics such as Open Science, path dependence and vendor lock-in.

 ### Emerging challenges